 Although skin cancer tends to affect more non-Hispanic white people than non-Hispanic Black or Asian people, when it does affect People of Color, doctors tend to diagnose it at a much later stage.

-Furthermore, the current pandemic has made cancer screenings even more infrequent, which could exacerbate these disparities.
-For instance, diagnoses of melanoma dropped by more than 67% in 2020 as a result of COVID-19.
+The current pandemic has made cancer screenings even more infrequent, which could exacerbate these disparities.
+In April 2020, for example, there were

-In this context, Medical News Today spoke with Dr. Nada Elbuluk — a skin of color expert, practicing dermatologist, and dermatology professor at the Keck School of Medicine at the University of Southern California in Los Angeles — about the causes of health disparities in dermatology and how to remedy them.
+In this context, Medical News Today spoke with Nada Elbuluk, M.D. — a skin of color expert, practicing dermatologist, and dermatology professor at the Keck School of Medicine at the University of Southern California in Los Angeles — about the causes of health disparities in dermatology and how to remedy them.

-We also spoke with Dr. Elbuluk about Project IMPACT.
+We also talked to Dr. Elbuluk about Project IMPACT.
 This is a global initiative that she helped launch to reduce racial disparities and bias in dermatology education and medical practice.
 Dr. Elbuluk is the director of clinical impact for VisualDx.

 We have lightly edited the interview for clarity.